 September 19, 1934 -

-Bruno Hauptmann is arrested for the kidnap-murder of the Lindbergh baby.
+Bruno Hauptmann was arrested for the kidnap-murder of the Lindbergh baby on this date.

 September 19, 1957 -